bbauska/CAD101en/README.md

 Hello and welcome to Introduction to HTML.

-After reading this section (part 1), you will be able to:
+After reading this section, you will be able to:

 -   Explain what Hyper Text Markup Language (HTML) and HTML5 is, and list the objectives of HTML5.